benvanik/WebGL-Inspector/readme.md

 [Issue 8](https://github.com/benvanik/WebGL-Inspector/issues#issue/8) Currently multiple framebuffers are not nicely supported.
 If you are using RTT and other framebuffer tricks (postprocessing, etc) then you may not see correct final results in the replay.
 You should, however, see the correct results inside the trace while in areas where a valid framebuffer is bound.
 Play around with moving through the trace and you should see your scene at some point.

-[Issue 4](https://github.com/benvanik/WebGL-Inspector/issues#issue/4) If your framerate drops below some reasonable amount such that the browser can't keep up you may get multiple frames in a single capture.
-If this happens used the frame termination extension (see below).

 Frame Termination
 --------------------